MarkHanoteau/MarkHanoteau.github.io/_posts/2022-09-02-ROMI-MMM-MTA.md

 What are the most common paths to purchase?
 How do different audience segments perform aginast addressable media channels?
 How long does it typically take for consumers to convert following a media exposure?

-MTA optimizes in flight.
-MTA attribution is used to track results of campaigns as they run.
-It assesses performance across the most granular dimensions of media.
-Intra-channel optimizations can be done based on near real-time results.
-Cross channel shifts can be evaluated periodically throughout campaigns.

-Multi-touch attribution (MTA), on the other hand, is a solution that offers tactical in-flight insights by determining the relative contribution of individual campaign impressions towards a goal for the purpose of performance measurement and optimizations.
-It suggests ways to optimize short-term marketing performance.
-It focuses on addressable channels and leverages granular, user-level data to analyze performance in near real time.
-It does this by calculating and assigning fractional KPI credit to the marketing touchpoints and dimensions (publisher, placement, creative, offer, etc.) along the consumer journey that influenced an action (e.g. a sale) towards the desired outcome of the campaign.
-Marketers can use this insight to make smarter tactical decisions, such as which call to action to use or which keywords to bid on.

 A fundamental problem in measuring advertising effectiveness is to quantify how revenue should be attributed to multiple touch-points along consumers' conversion paths, which is the sequence, timing, and engagement in advertising channels along the purchase funnel.